Depression

 These suggestions are not intended to replace appropriate professional advice.
 Please check labels and consult your pharmacist if you take prescription drugs.

 Serious depression and feelings of hopelessness require the guidance of a qualified practitioner.
-Mild to moderate symptoms of depression can usually be helped through some conscious lifestyle and dietary choices.
-Good mental and physical health happen by design, not by chance.
+Mild to moderate symptoms of depression can be helped through some conscious lifestyle and dietary choices.
+Good mental and physical health happen by design.

 A Diet for Healing and Balance